ralferoo/cpcfpga/README.txt

 and include the following text:
 Portions of this project are derived from CPC FPGA, (c) 2011-2013 Ranulf Doswell

+Other than including the above attribution, you should rename the derivative work so that it cannot be confused with the original CPC FPGA project, nor can you refer to CPC FPGA in a manner that suggests the derivative work is endorsed by CPC FGPA or used by CPC FPGA.

 Any VHDL code is currently not open sourced unless explicitly mentioned.
 The scope of the project is solely the hardware design and software for the support chip.